temporalio/documentation/docs/go/how-to-develop-a-worker-program-in-go.md

 <SharedWorkersTaskQueueRegistrationNote />

-### Registering Actiity `structs`
+### Registering Activity `structs`

 Per [Activity Definition](/docs/go/how-to-develop-an-activity-definition-in-go) best practices, you may have an Activity struct that has multiple methods and fields.
 When you use `RegisterActivity()` for an Activity struct, that Worker has access to all exported methods.

 ### Registering multiple Types

-To register multiple Activity Types and/or Workflow Types with the Worker Entity, just make multiple Activity registration calls, but make sure each Activity Type name is unique:
+To register multiple Activity Types and/or Workflow Types with the Worker Entity, just make multiple Activity registration calls, but make sure each Type name is unique:

 ```go
 w.registerActivity(ActivityA)